mrToddman/Amphenol-DLC-L02D-D4-Breakout/README.md

-# Amphenol-DLC-L02D-D4-Breakout
+# Amphenol DLC-L02D-D4 Breakout
-Breakout board and Arduino sketch for testing Amphenol DLC-L02D-D4 differential pressure sensor
+This is a breakout board and Arduino sketch for testing Amphenol DLC-L02D-D4 differential pressure sensor